RobertoValente/Patreon-ProgressBar/README.md

 # Run the project
 npm start
 ```
-- If you want host it for it's possible to import into StreamLabs, try [render.com](https://ender.com).
+- If you want host it and be able to import into StreamLabs, try [render.com](https://ender.com).